 Preheat: Preheat griddle or pan to medium heat.
 If keeping pancakes warm, set oven to 200 degrees and place baking sheet in oven to warm.

-Pancakes: Preheat griddle or pan to medium heat.
-Combine the flour, oats, sugar, baking powder and salt in a large bowl.
-In a small bowl, whisk together the buttermilk, flax egg, vanilla and coconut oil.
-Add wet ingredients into the dry mixture and blend until just combined.
+Make batter: Combine the flour, oats, sugar, baking powder and salt in a large bowl.
+Add the vanilla and vegan milk to the dry mixture, and blend until just combined.

-Using a 1/4 cup measuring cup, scoop and pour pancake mix onto a lightly greased griddle or skillet.
-Cook until bubbles form along the top and edges, about 2 to 3 minutes…bottom should be golden brown.
+Scoop and cook: Using a 1/4 cup measuring cup, scoop and pour pancake mix onto a lightly greased griddle or skillet.
+Cook until bubbles form along the top and edges, about 2 to 3 minutes, bottom should be golden brown.
 Carefully flip and cook for another 2 minutes or so until golden brown underneath.
-Makes about 8 small pancakes.

 Serve: Serve warm with blueberry compote and pure maple syrup.

-Serves 2 generously.
+Serves 2 – 4

 If you don’t care for whole oats in your pancakes (like my daughter), you can process them to be a finer consistency or use the quick oats since they are a bit smaller.

 Make slightly larger pancakes using 1/3 cup measuring cup, will yield about 6.

 If you don’t want to make pancakes, you can also use this recipe for waffles!